fylexx/Projects/Live_DHL_Detection_YOLO/README.md

-# Live Detection of DHL Cars using finetuned YOLOv11 on a custom dataset and Pushover
+# Live Detection of DHL Cars using finetuned YOLOv11 on a custom dataset using Pushover API for Real-Time Notifications
 ### Crux
 During my Rehab, I had the problem that whenever a DHL Driver knocked at my door, I was too slow to get up and open the door for them.
 This meant that I could never take reception of my packages on time.
 To overcome this crux, I was wondering if I could be informed about the arrival of a DHL Truck, way before they knock at my door.
 ### Solution